William Leo Higi

-William Leo Higi (born August 29, 1933) is an American prelate of the Roman Catholic Church.
+William Leo Higi (August 29, 1933 – January 3, 2025) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Lafayette in Indiana from 1984 to 2010.

 Biography

 Early years

 William Higi was born in Anderson, Indiana, on August 29, 1933.
 While a high school junior, he became a seminarian for the Diocese of Indianapolis.

-On May 30, 1959, Higi was ordained into the priesthood by Cardinal John Joseph Carberry for the Diocese of Lafayette at the Cathedral of St. Mary of the Immaculate Conception in Lafayette, Indiana.
-He was appointed secretary to Bishop Carberry on August 13, 1962, vice-chancellor of the diocese on January 14, 1965, and chancellor on June 16, 1967.
-Pope Paul VI named Higi a prelate of honor on November 16, 1976.Appointed vicar general of the diocese on June 29, 1979, Higi was appointed as diocesan administrator on January 26, 1984, upon the death of Bishop George A. Fulcher.
+On May 30, 1959, Higi was ordained into the priesthood by Cardinal John Carberry for the Diocese of Lafayette in Indiana at the Cathedral of St. Mary of the Immaculate Conception in Lafayette, Indiana.
+He was appointed secretary to Carberry on August 13, 1962, vice-chancellor of the diocese on January 14, 1965, and chancellor on June 16, 1967.
+Pope Paul VI named Higi a prelate of honor on November 16, 1976.
+Appointed vicar general of the diocese on June 29, 1979, Higi was appointed diocesan administrator on January 26, 1984, upon the death of Bishop George A. Fulcher.

 Bishop of Lafayette in Indiana

-On April 7, 1984, Pope John Paul II appointed Higi as bishop of the Diocese of Lafayette in Indiana.
+On April 7, 1984, Pope John Paul II appointed Higi as bishop of Lafayette in Indiana.
 He was consecrated by Archbishop Edward O’Meara on June 6, 1984.
 During Higi's tenure, he dedicated several new churches and opened St. Theodore Guerin High School in Noblesville, Indiana.
 Higi also did outreach to Haiti on several trips there.

 On December 31, 2003, Higi reported that 18 priests serving in the diocese since 1950 had been accused by 26 parishioners of sexually abusing them as minors.
 Nine priests were removed from ministry due to credible accusations.